beckelmw/svelte-tailwind/README.md

 ## Building and running in production mode

-To create an optimised version of the app:
+To create an optimized version of the app:

 ```bash
 npm run build